ferrerofranco/ferrerofranco.github.io/_notebooks/NLPs and GANs.md

 <br>

 # Conclusions
- I know this wasn't a very good test of the hypothesis, the models are a bit basic and I didn't spend any time fine tuning/modifying them, the sample size is tiny, photos have different resolutions and the batman one is from a videogame (it was surprisingly difficult to find a "real life" picture instead of comics and drawings).
-But this was mostly for fun! (and to learn) So it was ok.
+ I recognize the experiment itself has a few problems, the models are a bit basic and I didn't spend time fine tuning/modifying them, the sample size is tiny, photos have different resolutions and the batman one is from a videogame (it was surprisingly difficult to find a "real life" picture instead of comics and drawings).
+But this was mostly for fun! (and to learn) so I find it acceptable keeping that in mind.

 Despite the BLEU scores, I actually like the Xception model's predictions better, was specially surprised with "two people are standing on the beach looking at something", that was pretty close!
 You can see they both kind of default to some phrase when they are not sure what's going on, like "young boy is playing with ball" for VGG and "man in [colour] shirt standing in front of/the edge of [thing]" for Xception.